 "It was the gentleness of his voice," one Saint John's student replied when asked what most struck him about the talk by Verghese on campus.

-Verghese visited Saint John's University and spoke to on the theme of "The Search for Meaning in Medical Life".
+Verghese visited Saint John's University and spoke on the theme of "The Search for Meaning in Medical Life."
 Speaking to a full house, Verghese alternated from at times reading selected passages from My Own Country, to sharing his reflections on lessons learned from a plague that transformed his profession, community, and personal life.